Select Page

 Here are the six manufacturing processes (in no particular order):

 Until recent years, manufacturing processes were broken down into five categories rather than six.
-This is because 3D printing uses modern technology and its uses are still being developed today (more on this below).
+This is because 3D printing uses modern technology, and its uses are still being developed today (more on this below).

-What do these processes involve?
+What do these manufacturing processes involve?

 1. Repetitive manufacturing